-Your kit includes a map of your survey route, and a description of each stop along the route.
-All survey routes were chosen randomly using a map of all roads that should be driveable in April - including primary forestry roads.
+Your kit includes a map of your survey route and a description of each stop along the route.
+All survey routes were chosen randomly using a map of all roads that should be driveable in April.
 Birds Canada's National Council, consisting of leading ornithologists from across the country, is promoting random route selection for any new owl surveys being developed in Canada, as this is the best way to achieve statistically sound results.
-We're hoping to make the New Brunswick Nocturnal Owl Survey the first Canadian owl survey to use random route selection successfully!
 It will take some patience and some help from you, but we believe it can be done.